redbadger/badger-brian/README.md

 ---

 We are recording architectural decisions as we go, using [Lightweight Architecture Decision Records (ADRs)](https://adr.github.io/) — you can read them [here](docs/adr/).

+---

+## Monorepo Structure
+#### `/lib`
+This is where our services live, any service in here will be run by the [CI](#ci) and will eventually be deployed on our k8s cluster.

+#### `/manifests`
+This is effectively our gitops directory.
+It contains manifests for k8s and dapr which will be applied to the cluster on push/merge to master.

+## CI
+To allow the CI to run on your service you'll need to set up a few things:
+- A `Dependencies` file to your service root, this is used by [monobuild](https://github.com/charypar/monobuild) to build a dependency graph
+- A `Dockerfile` so that your service can be built and distributed
+- A directory of manifests for our k8s instance under `/manifests/<SERVICE_NAME>` so the CI can update the image digest to the latest version

+The CI uses [monobuild](https://github.com/charypar/monobuild) to create a dependency graph for our services and then creates a matrix of services and dependant services to build/deploy.

+There are three steps to the CI workflow:

+1. Gets the services that have been updated and builds the dependency map for what needs to be run
+3. Builds and deploys docker images from the services
+4. Updates the manifests of the services using [kustomize](https://kustomize.io/) to updating the image digest in the service's respective `/manifests/<SERVICE_NAME>/kustomization.yaml` file (only run on master currently - unless we want to add overlays/multiple envs)